tstrat1811/renderT/README.md

 To compile for other platforms --
 1.)
 Not entirely sure but this was made with portability in mind using cross platform libraries so should be somewhat easy
 ===============================================================================
-For details on how this works please refer to the included file
+For details on how this works please refer to "renderT walkthrough.pdf"
 ===============================================================================